Dinner for Schmucks: Plot

 Barry takes Tim to his IRS office to find Vollard's ranch address, meeting Barry's boss and rival, Therman Murche.
 He claims to have the "talent" of mind control, and has authored a book about it.
 He also had stolen Barry's ex-wife after Barry caught them cheating.
 Barry, Tim and Therman have a strange encounter, which results in Tim getting audited.
 Tim leaves the next day for a brunch with Mueller and his wife, but Barry crashes it, bringing Darla along pretending to be Julie.
 Tim is pushed into asking Darla to marry him, and Julie walks in during the proposal.
 Tim and Barry chase Julie down to Vollard's ranch, where Tim finally snaps at Barry about his actions.

-To his surprise, Tim finds Barry already at the dinner party, having forgiven Tim for his outburst.
+At the dinner party, Tim is surprised to find Barry already at the dinner party, having forgiven Tim for his outburst.
 Barry's antics along with his "Mousterpieces" are a hit with the group, and he is seemingly a shoo-in for the trophy.
 Unexpectedly, however, Therman arrives as the "guest" of another executive, embarrassing Barry with his mind control.
-Tim then tells Barry everything and, after some encouragement, gets Barry to defeat Therman by using his own powers of "brain control".
+Tim then tells Barry the truth about the dinner party and, after some encouragement, gets Barry to defeat Therman by using his own powers of "brain control."

 Fender congratulates Tim on bringing Barry to the dinner as his idiot, and Tim, offended, insults Fender before defending Barry.
 The other guests then learn they were brought to the dinner only to be mocked, leading to a chaotic brawl between the guests and the executives.
 The brawl ultimately leads to Mueller losing his finger and prized family ring and Fender's mansion burning down.

-After returning to Tim's apartment, Tim and Julie manage to reconcile with Barry's help.
+In an epilogue told through a series of Barry's "Mousterpieces", Tim and Julie manage to reconcile with Barry's help.
 Tim is fired, as is Julie, after Barry makes Vollard realize it would be a problem to have her continue working for him.
 Tim and Julie marry, Barry gets to have sex with Darla and also does some artwork with Vollard while Therman writes a book in a mental hospital.
+Fender Financial, meanwhile, went out of business, leaving Fender to be named as Wall Street's biggest loser.